dhillonashan2-dev/pokemon-card-app-/README.md

 - Error handling and offline mode

 ### AI Assistance
-I used AI (GitHub Copilot) to help with some technical parts:
-- Writing detailed code comments to explain how everything works
 - Fixing deprecation warnings and code cleanup
 - Suggesting best practices for Flutter animations
 - Helping debug a few layout overflow issues
 - Generating the README documentation
-- Adding type-based gradient backgrounds to detail screen

 The AI was basically like having a coding tutor - I told it what I wanted to build, and it helped me write cleaner code and fix technical issues.
 All the features, design decisions, and app structure came from my own ideas and planning.